Clinical Pharmacy Specialist, Primary Care Dept of VA NYHHCS; Instructor, Skaggs School of Pharmacy of UC

 Furthermore, Dr. Samuel Grossman serves as an Adjunct Associate Professor at Hunter-Bellevue School of Nursing/ Physical Therapy of the City University of New York, and Adjunct faculty at Skaggs School of Pharmacy of the University of Colorado.
 Dr. Grossman is a member of the Chronic Disease Advisory Board to the Commissioner of Health and Senior Services of the state of New Jersey.
 In addition, he is the Advocacy Chair and a member of the New Jersey Community Leadership Board for the American Diabetes Association and the Grassroot Coordinator & Co-Leader for the American Association of Diabetes Educators (AADE) New Jersey Coordinating Body.

-He is the recipient of the 2012 “Diabetes Educator of the Year” award from AADE New Jersey Coordinating Body and the recipient of the 2013“Specialty Pharmacist of the Year Award” awarded as part of the national Next Generation Pharmacist Award Program.
+He is the recipient of the 2012 “Diabetes Educator of the Year” award from AADE New Jersey Coordinating Body and the recipient of the 2013 “Specialty Pharmacist of the Year Award” awarded as part of the national Next Generation Pharmacist Award Program.
+He is also the 20201 recipient of the ADCES "Diabetes Care and Education Specialist of the Year" award.
 Dr. Grossman has published numerous publications and presentation about improving patient care in chronic diseases.